INVIDITechnologies/pulse-sdk-android-2.x-sample/app/libs/readme.md

-Copy the downloaded Ooyala android SDK library file to this folder.
+Copy the downloaded Ooyala video advertising android SDK library file to this folder.